jdmwhite/2024_MSc_Spatial_Course/README.md

 ##### To run the .R scripts:

 3. Open the scripts folder.
 Then start by running the 0_Install_packages.R script.
-Then sequentially complete scripts 1 and 2.
+Only after runnig this can you move to the 1_tidysdms.R script.
 4. Once the .R script is open, click the 'Run' button at the top of your screen.

 #### Folder structure:

--   data - environmental variables
+-   data - environmental variables, world database of protected areas
--   output - figures
+-   output - figures, tables
 -   scripts - scripts
--   slides - the PowerPoint slides used to provide background context for each session.
+-   slides - the PowerPoint slides used to provide background context.

 #### Assignment:

 Please find the word document, MSc_SA_Assessment.docx for details on the assignment.

-**You are required to submit your assignment as an .html file.**
+**You are required to submit your assignment as an .docx file together with your .R script.**

-This will be the default output setting of your RMarkdown document.

-Please find the assigned species names on QM+
+Please find the assigned species names on QM+ under Assigned_species.csv